Blackhawks notebook: Arvid Soderblom shines in preseason win over Red Wings

 Prospect connection

-The goal won’t officially count anywhere, but Kevin Korchinski and Lukas Reichel’s play that gave the Hawks a 2-1 first-period lead Wednesday might be —from a long-term perspective — one of the more meaningful goals the Hawks score all year.
+The goal won’t officially count anywhere, but Kevin Korchinski and Lukas Reichel’s play that gave the Hawks a 2-1 first-period lead might be — from a long-term perspective — one of the more meaningful goals the Hawks score all year.

 Korchinski, the Hawks’ best defensive prospect, carried the puck from behind his net to the blue line, then delivered a beautiful, perfectly placed saucer pass through four Wings to set up Reichel, the Hawks’ best forward prospect, on a breakaway.
 Reichel then coolly slotted the puck home.

-The penalty kill, utilizing a new, more aggressive system installed by coach Luke Richardson, also encouragingly went 3-for-3 Wednesday after allowing three goals Tuesday.
+The penalty kill, using a more aggressive system installed by coach Luke Richardson, also went 3-for-3 after allowing three goals in a loss to the Blues on Tuesday.

 Alternate captains

-Seth Jones will wear an “A” as an alternate captain during Hawks home games this season while Connor Murphy will wear the “A” during road games, Richardson said Wednesday.
+Seth Jones will wear an “A” as an alternate captain during Hawks home games this season, and Connor Murphy will wear the “A” during road games, Richardson said.

-That’s in addition to the obvious titles: Jonathan Toews as captain, Patrick Kane as alternate captain everywhere.
+That’s in addition to the obvious titles: Jonathan Toews as captain and Patrick Kane as alternate captain everywhere.
 Last season, Murphy and Alex DeBrincat shared the second “A.”

 “[Murphy] has a little more veteran leadership than maybe Seth, [and] he’s been here longer, so [we’ll] put him on the road where it’s a little harder to get the referee’s attention,” Richardson said.
-“Seth is a big part of the organization and it’s time for him to take a step, be even a bigger leader in the dressing room.”
+“Seth is a big part of the organization, and it’s time for him to take a step, be even a bigger leader in the dressing room.”